On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Evaluation

-The scenario we have chosen for the experiments is a Megafly~\cite{flajslik_megafly_2018} topology composed of 4160 computing nodes.
+For the evaluation experiments, we assume a Megafly~\cite{flajslik_megafly_2018} topology (a.k.a., Dragonfly+~\cite{dfly+}) composed of 4160 computing nodes.
 The network is arranged in 65 groups of 64 nodes, each group employing 16 switches with a radix of 16 (1040 switches in total).
 The inter-group connectivity is as described in the original Megafly publication, with one global link containing every pair of groups.
-Our decision on this topology is its scalability, flexibility, and popularity in HPC environments~\cite{mflyadapt}.
-This topology can exploit the relative locality of nodes located in the same group for fast efficient communication in disjoint network partitions that exchange their messages through high-bandwidth global channels.
+We have selected this topology for the experiments due to its scalability, flexibility, and growing popularity in HPC environments~\cite{mflyadapt}.

+Specifically, Megafly topologies can exploit the relative locality of nodes placed in the same group for fast efficient communication in disjoint network partitions that exchange their messages through high-bandwidth global channels.
 This node arrangement can help perform partial calculations in the same-group nodes and use the global links for reductions.
 AI workloads, and most recently, Large Language Models (LLMs), can also benefit from this topology, as several kinds of parallelization employ different broadcast domains.
 Compared to the Dragonfly, the main advantages are the use of low-radix switches and the inherent absence of deadlocks.
-The routing algorithm employed is deterministic and minimal.
+The routing algorithm modeled in the simulator is deterministic and minimal.
 When a packet has its source and destination in the same group, the algorithm behaves like D-mod-k~\cite{PGFT}.
 However, when the destination is in another group, the packet travels to the spine switch that will lead to the destination group through a global link.
 When the packet arrives at the destination group, the downward path is the same as in D-mod-k, with only one possible route.

+Regarding power consumption, Megafly is a power-efficient alternative compared to other options such as 3D-Tori or RLFTs.
+Table~\ref{tab:topo-power-all} shows a comparison in power consumption of the different devices of an HPC system (i.e., Switch, Node, and Links) for a Megafly, 3D-Torus, and RLFT networks using a similar number of node counts.